yasirbhutta/yasirbhutta.github.io/python/docs/streamlit-module/index.md

+---
+layout: page
+title: Streamlit
+description: Streamlit is an open-source Python library designed for creating and sharing web applications for data science and machine learning.
+It makes it easy...
+keywords: streamlit, data, app, write, number
+---
 # Streamlit

 Streamlit is an open-source Python library designed for creating and sharing web applications for data science and machine learning.
 It makes it easy to build interactive, data-driven applications with minimal code and allows you to share them directly with others.